Homepage > St. Louis Swimming Pool Accident Lawyers

 Unfortunately, as these causes show, many swimming pool accidents could be prevented if pool owners and those operating swimming pools recognized and addressed the dangers that a pool presents to children and to adults.

 Swimming pool owners have a responsibility to help keep others safe from the risk of a pool accident.
 This is true not only for apartments, hotels or other commercial buildings that offer pools but also for public pools that allow guests to go swimming.
 Private pool owners also have certain responsibilities.

 Pool owners, for example, are expected to keep their pool area secure.
 Pools and pool areas must be maintained in such a way that no unreasonable risk is created.
 Those who open their pools to the public need to either provide supervision or warn that there are no lifeguards are on duty.

 In any situation where a swimming pool owner or the operator of a public pool falls short of his or her obligations, the pool owner/operator may be responsible for compensating accident victims for medical bills, lost income, pain and suffering, emotional distress and other damages.
 Pool owners may be responsible for injuries that occur to trespassers – particularly children – on their property, since pools may be considered an “attractive nuisance.”

 Taking Legal Action After a Swimming Pool Accident

 If you or a loved one has been injured in or around a swimming pool, you need to have a top-notch legal advocate on your side.
 At The Cagle Law Firm, our lawyers have extensive experience with serious injury claims.

 To learn more about how we can help with your case, contact us today for a free consultation and claim evaluation.
-Fill out our online contact form or call us toll free at 800.685.3302 or locally at 314.276.1681
+Fill out our online contact form or call us at (314) 276-1681